Buy now, pay later: how it works and what to look out for

 Normally providers will allow you to pay your instalments or clear your outstanding balance early.
 Here's a breakdown of how the main providers split your payments:

-BNPL used to be the preserve of online shopping, but increasingly it's available in store too.
+BNPL used to be the preserve of online shopping, but these days it's widely available in-store too.

 If you're signed up to Klarna, and the store you're shopping in is too, you'll be able to use it.
 You'll need to provide either your email address, phone number or scan a QR code, after which you'll receive a prompt from Klarna asking to confirm your payment details – once this is done you'll be able to finalise the purchase.

 It's not just clothing lines where BNPL can be used.
-In fact, it's available in other sectors as varied as gardening, homeware and toys.
+It's available in a variety of other sectors too, including gardening, homeware, toys and much more.
 There's even a BNPL grocery shop.
 The spread of retailers that are signed up include the likes of Asos, Halfords, Clas Ohlson, Adidas, Marks & Spencer and Anthropologie.

-Are you a serial returner?
-Use BNPL and you no longer have to wait for refunds to be returned to your bank account
+7. Are you a serial returner?
+Use BNPL and you don't have to wait for refunds to be returned to your bank account

 One particular advantage of BNPL is that you only ever need to pay for what you actually end up keeping, even if that's much less than you put into your shopping basket in the first place.
 This can be really handy if you are clothes shopping, for example.